Social Worker (Learning Disabilities)

 ✨Tip Number 1

 Familiarise yourself with the strengths-based approach, as it's a key aspect of the role.
-Consider how you can demonstrate this in your interactions and experiences, showcasing your ability to empower individuals.
+Consider how you can demonstrate this in your interactions and discussions during the interview.

 ✨Tip Number 2

-Network with current or former social workers in similar roles.
-They can provide insights into the team dynamics and expectations, which can help you tailor your approach during interviews.
+Network with current or former social workers in similar roles to gain insights into their experiences.
+This can help you understand the team dynamics and the challenges they face, which you can reference in your conversations.

 ✨Tip Number 3